CS-4820-Library-Project/COUNTER_Harvester_5.1/README.md

-# COUNTER-Release-5.1
+# Under development
-Group Project CS-4820
+This app is not yet complete.
+Contact Melissa Belvadi mbelvadi@upei.ca for more information.

+# COUNTER Release 5.0 and 5.1
-This project uses the SUSHI API to request usage reports from library vendors.
-The JSON data received is used to generate TSV reports that follow the COUNTER 5 standards.
+This project uses the COUNTER Metrics API to request usage reports from library vendors.
+The JSON data received is used to generate TSV reports that follow the COUNTER 5.0 and 5.1 standards.
 The project is written with Python 3.11.
-The PyQt GUI framework is used to create a user friendly (hopefully) GUI.
+The PyQt GUI framework is used.

 ## Developer Contact Info - original developers (Counter 5.0)
 - Adam McGuigan apmcguigan@upei.ca